bupt-yiwo/Spectral-Modulation/readme.md

 ## Citation

 If you find this codebase useful, then please cite the following paper.
-Additionally, feel free to send a PR or an email and we will cite your result/paper on the leaderboard.

 ```bash
 @inproceedings{sun-etal-2024-unleashing,